nikita-volkov/hasql/README.md

 # What Hasql is

 Hasql is a highly efficient PostgreSQL driver and a mapping API.
-It targets both the users, who need a low level of abstraction, and the users, who face the typical tasks of DB-oriented applications, providing them with higher-level APIs.
+It targets both the users, who need a low level of abstraction, and the users, who face the typical tasks of DB-powered applications, providing them with higher-level APIs.

 ## Ecosystem